Collect Statistics in Teradata – Maintenance

 But what are the triggering criteria?

-It is time to recollect when there is a considerable difference between the query subset and step figures estimated and the real result values.
+It is time to recollect when there is a considerable difference between the estimated query subset and step figures and the actual result values.

 3. A Collection statement register